-If you want to soak up the sun or swim, head to Pacific Beach.
+If you want to soak up the sun or swim, head to buzzy Pacific Beach.
 Wide and flat, the locals just call it “PB.”
 The popular area is known for its nightlife (hordes of young adults) and offers lots of bars, clubs, and restaurants.

 6. Go Whale Watching

 Between December and April, California gray whales migrate from Alaska to Mexico.
 They can grow up to 49 feet long and are incredible to see up close.
-You can book a tour for around $35 USD.
+Check out this 4 hour whale watching tour.

-7. Hike Point Loma
+8. Hike Point Loma

 Point Loma peninsula is where Europeans first arrived in California.
 You can walk out to the tip and enjoy the sweeping views of the ocean.

-Day 6: Day Trip to La Jolla
+Day 6: Day Trip To La Jolla

 Just 13 miles north of San Diego lies stunning La Jolla.
-La Jolla is known as the “Jewel of the Sea” and you can immediately see why.
+The town is known as the “Jewel of the Sea” and you can immediately see why.

-In downtown La Jolla, the main drag is Prospect Street.
-It's full of tony shops, galleries, and restaurants to explore.
+In downtown La Jolla, the main drags are Prospect Street and Girard Street .
+They’re full of tony shops, galleries, and restaurants to explore.
 If it seems too pricey, there’s no harm window shopping.

 I spent hours in this endeavor.
 I especially loved the Windandsea Beach.
 Scripps beach is also fun with a great pier and wide sandy area.

 If you’re feeling adventurous, you can go paragliding at Torrey Pines Gliderport.
 Or hike to the top of Mt.
 Soledad, marked by a cross.
 You can also go kayaking, snorkeling, or diving in La Jolla.

 It offers some of the most unique landscapes in the country.
 It’s an otherworldly place, a Martian landscape perfect for hiking and camping.

 In Joshua Tree, swaths of cacti and towering boulders dot an arid panorama.
 The scene is peppered with the distinct twisty branches of the famous Joshua trees.

 Here are some hiking options:

-Ryan Mountain – a steep 3 mile hike offering some incredible views
+- Ryan Mountain – a steep 3 mile hike offering some incredible views

-Wall Street Mill – an easy 2.8 mile hike that leads to an old mill
+- Wall Street Mill – an easy 2.8 mile hike that leads to an old mill

-Split Rock Loop – a quiet 2 mile hike with lots of neat rock formations
+- Split Rock Loop – a quiet 2 mile hike with lots of neat rock formations

-Barker Dam Trail – a 1.1 mile loop offering a chance to see rabbits, bighorn sheep, and birds
+- Barker Dam Trail – a 1.1 mile loop offering a chance to see rabbits, bighorn sheep, and birds

 The visitor center has more information and trail maps.
 You can also buy a 7 day vehicle pass, which includes multiple entries if you stay outside the park itself.